qtnc/swan/docs/embedding.md

 ### Calling a method
 To call a method, follow these steps:

-- Push the receiver this object on the stack
+- Push the receiver object a.k.a this/self on the stack
 - Push all method arguments, using pushNum/pushString/pushBool/etc.
 - Call the method *`callMethod(const std::string& name, int nArgs)`* on the Swan::Fiber, specifying the name of the method to be called and the number of arguments passed.
 The receiver this object counts for one argument, so nArgs must be greater than 0.